min2ha/ukwa-site/content/target/35295/index.en.md

   "subject": "EU Referendum"
 }

-# Embassy of the Slovak Republic in London

 The website of the embassy of the Slovak Republic in London offers news, travel advice and information about trade and investment